emqx/emqx-docs/en_US/configuration/logs.md

-# Logs
+# Logs Configuration

-This page introduces how to configure logging behaviour for EMQX.
-You can configure EMQX logs with Dashboard or configuration files.
+This page introduces how to configure logging behavior for EMQX via the configuration file.
+You can also configure EMQX logs with Dashboard.
 To configure with EMQX Dashboard, you can click **Management** -> **Logging** on the left navigation menu to configure.
-For more detailed descriptions of logs and Dashboard configurations, see [Logs and observability - Logs](../observability/log.md).
+For more detailed descriptions of logs and Dashboard configurations, see [Logs and Observability - Logs](../observability/log.md).

 ::: tip